 For years, Masonic Avenue has been one of the most dangerous streets in San Francisco.
 In five years, 122 people were injured and two killed.
 But all of that is going to change: a much safer design was unanimously approved and funded, with construction beginning soon.

 In 2013, the Board of Supervisors unanimously approved a redesign of Masonic Avenue, which includes San Francisco’s first raised bikeways, sidewalk improvements for pedestrians and 100 new trees to be planted on a median.
 Thanks to the hard work of San Francisco Bicycle Coalition members, this project was fully approved by the SFMTA Board in 2012 and later funded in June 2013!
-Work on Masonic Avenue is set to begin in Spring 2015.
+After a lengthy process of environmental review and detailed design work, construction of a new and much-improved Masonic Avenue will start later this year.

 Fix Masonic, an SF Bicycle Coalition member committee, has been helping improve this street for years.
 Fix Masonic helped win the bike light at Fell and Masonic Streets, which has made this intersection much safer for people biking and walking in the Panhandle.